-During 2022, the HRC Committee and the Board were focused on CEO succession.
-In order to approach the CEO succession and transition process holistically, the Board constituted an ad hoc independent committee of the Board, which included members of the HRC Committee and the Governance Committee, as well as the Chair of the Board.
-As part of its mandate, the Transition Committee updated, in consultation with the Board and external advisors, the core competencies and leadership attributes for the President and CEO role as developed by the HRC Committee.
-This updated profile reflects current strategic priorities and is being utilized by the Transition Committee and its third-party advisor to assess both internal and external candidates for the role.
-The Board, on the recommendation of the Transition Committee expects to name a successor to the role of President and Chief Executive Officer prior to the end of the second quarter of 2023.
+During 2022 and 2023, the Board was focused on CEO succession.
+On November 21, 2022, AltaGas announced Mr. Crawford's intention to retire from his role as CEO of AltaGas.
+In order to approach the CEO succession and transition process holistically, the Board constituted the Transition Committee, an ad hoc independent committee of the Board, which included members of the HRC Committee and the Governance Committee, as well as the Board Chair.
+The Transition Committee updated, in consultation with the Board and external advisors, the core competencies and leadership attributes for the CEO role as developed by the HRC Committee.
+The updated profile was utilized by the Transition Committee and its third-party advisor to assess candidates for the role.

+After consideration of many strong internal and external candidates, the Board, on the recommendation of the Transition Committee, announced the appointment of Mr. Yu as President and Chief Executive Officer of AltaGas in